Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 echo "Test" > README.txt

 to create a file.
-The file is now in the directory, but Git was not told to add it to its index, as you can see what git status tells us:
+The file is now in the directory, but Git was not told to add it to its index, as you can see from what git status tells us:

 Now we need to add the file to the repository with: